More people are working from home in Perth than ever before. Check out these best practice cyber security tips to help keep you safe.

-- Be vigilance when receiving phone calls, messages and emails – especially from unknown recipients.
+- Apply vigilance when receiving phone calls, messages and emails – especially from unknown callers and senders.

-- Exercise caution when opening messages, attachments, or clicking on links from unknown senders.
+- Exercise caution when opening messages, attachments, or clicking on links from unknown recipients.

-- If in any doubt, check with your IT professional.
+- If in doubt, contact your IT department.

 2. Use Secure Remote Access

-Use a secure solution to remote access your company network.
-We recommend one of the following:
+Use a secure remote access solution to connect to your company network.
+We recommend one or more of the following:

-Now is also a good time to check and audit your main office network security
+Now is also a good time to check and audit your home and business network security.

 ☐ The physical environment used for home working is secure and screens are only viewable to yourself.